per-gron/emiflake/README.md

 ## When is it appropriate to use `emiflake` ids?

-`emiflake` ids are appropriate when using node.js and when [Boundary Flake](https://github.com/boundary/flake) ids or [Twitter Snowflake](https://github.com/twitter/snowflake) would be appropriate.
+`emiflake` ids are appropriate when using node.js and when [Boundary Flake](https://github.com/boundary/flake) ids or [Twitter Snowflake](https://github.com/twitter/snowflake) ids would be appropriate.
 The exact details are well documented on their respective GitHub repos.

 ## Recommended parameters